Here's our review of the wonderful "The Noma Guide to Fermentation" book! Read up to see what we thought of it.

 - A mole sauce from roasted koji

-In short, in the Noma Fermentation Guide, fermentations are not just the end, but the beginning of a gastronomic ecstacy that will bring you to places where the great chefs of classic cuisine have never placed their footprints.
+In short, in "The Noma Guide to Fermentation", ferments are not just the end, but the beginning of a gastronomic journey that will bring you to places where the great chefs of classic cuisine have never set foot.

-The fact that René Redzepi is the sous chef dedicated to the research and development of the restaurant classified four times as the best restaurant in the world demonstrates the great importance that he brings to fermentation.
+The fact that René Redzepi is the sous-chef dedicated to the research and development of the restaurant named the best in the world 4 times over demonstrates the great importance he has in the fermentation revolution.

 Inspired?
-It's up to you to find new fermentation applications in your favorite recipes.
+It's up to you to find new fermentation applications of your favourite recipes.
 In fact, feel free to share pictures of them with us on our Facebook page and/or Instagram using #RevolutionFermentation.

 The RF team